dstettler/personal-util-scripts/pin-to-all-apps/README.md

 # `install.py`
 ```
-usage: pin-to-all-apps [-h] (-r | -a) [--leave-artifacts]
+usage: install.py [-h] (-r | -a) [--leave-artifacts]

-(Un)Installs a regkey to run the pin-to-all-apps.py helper program to quickly pin programs to Windows' all apps menu from the File Explorer
+(Un)Installs a regkey to run the pin-to-all-apps.py helper program to quickly pin programs to Windows' all apps menu
+from the File Explorer

 options:
   -h, --help         show this help message and exit